 How many women are in the tech industry?

-Approximately 1.5 million women work in the tech industry in the U.S. 26.7% of computer and mathematical occupations (IT jobs, programming, software and web development, etc.) are held by women, according to the latest BLS numbers.
+Approximately 1.5 million women are employed in the tech sector in the U.S. According to the latest BLS statistics, 26.7% of computer and mathematical occupations are occupied by women.

 -